TracyOgutu/Password-Locker/readme.md

 ## Accessing the shell

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `python3.6 <name-of-file>` to use the shell

-## Running end-to-end tests
+## Running the file

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Add the shebang at the beginning of your run.py file

+Run chmod +x run.py on your terminal

+Run ./run.py

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on python, check out the python documentation at https://docs.python.org/3/library/

 ## USER INTERACTION

-1. To post a quote, scroll to the Quote input Form
+1. To run the application, type ./run2.py
-2. Fill in your favorite quote, author, date and your name
+2. Enter your name
-3. You will then view the posted quote on the website
+3. You will then view a list of options to navigate the password locker

 ## TECHNOLOGIES USED

 _LANGUAGES_

-* _Angular JS_

-* _Html_

-* _CSS_
+* _Python_

 * _Markdown_

-_FRAMEWORK_

-* _Bootstrap_

 ## CONTACT INFORMATION